accetto/user-guide-g3/docs/010_get-started/image-family.md

 The images are intended for creating encapsulated development and testing environments.
 They come in several variations and can be further extended and customized.

-The images contain the current version from the `Debian 11` distribution.
+The images contain `Python` from the current `Debian 12` distribution.

 ![animation-headless-coding-python][this-animation-headless-coding-python]